Histrionic Personality Disorder (HPD): The Disordered Drama Queen

 Histrionic personalities need to constantly be the centre of attention and the rapid mood swings and changes of emotion they go through makes them come across as being extremely shallow.

-Although it's generally not known what causes Histrionic Personality Disorder, because the disorder usually develops by early adulthood there is a wide belief that the disorder could be the result of a combination of genes plus subjective experience during upbringing.
+Although it's generally not known what causes the disorder, due to the fact that the disorder usually develops by early adulthood, there is a wide belief that the disorder could be the result of a combination of genes plus subjective experience during upbringing.

 Although HPD affects both genders, the majority of histrionic personalities tend to be female although it has been argued that the disorder may be diagnosed more often in women due to the fact that forward sexual behaviour and attention-seeking is seen as being less socially acceptable for women than it is for men.